MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Now, for many of us you have an image locked in your head of what it means to be a teacher.
 I went to school in the 80's and 90's and teachers in those days were people that stood at the front of the class who talked a lot and wrote things on a chalk board.
 That's not the type of teaching I'm referring to!

 Instead, I'm referring to teaching skills.
 Investing a bit of time into understanding the psychology behind teaching skills goes a long way to helping you effectively mentor someone.

-There are a few models I've found useful in this:
+Now, you don't have to go to university to develop your teaching skills.
+There are a handful of models I've found useful to guide how I teach.
+I'm going to share a few of them below.

 #### Senninger's Learning Zone Model